h-sehee/math308-binary-game/docs/egdd.md

 - Typing commands into your “terminal”*: *The majority of game interaction will take place by the player typing commands into their terminal.
 Assuming the user types the correct command sequence, they will be moved to their next task.
 The player will initially start with a limited number of basic commands such as ‘ls’, then as they progress further, unlock new commands through their companion.
 E.g., “use ‘cd’ to access a new directory, or in this case your backpack, with ‘cd backpack’”.
 - Picking up tools*: *A large part of the education in Cyber Spy will take place because of an increase in difficulty as a player progresses through levels.
 This increase will be due to the player picking up tools along the way in the form of new commands.
 Some of these commands will be highlighted/vibrating in levels for the player to collect, while others will be transferred directly to the players backpack via their companion.
 It is then up to the player to decide when the right time to use a given tool is.
-- Navigation through 2D levels*: *The high level goal of this game is to navigate your player sprite through several rooms of an advanced technology facility of some sort
+- Navigation through 2D levels*: *The high-level goal of this game is to navigate your player sprite through several rooms of an advanced technology facility and destroy the internal corruption taking place there.
+You will navigate your player using terminal commands, and with the help of your companion to explain what new tools do as you collect them.

 ## Feedback